MrWolfZ/ngrx-forms/docs/user-guide/updating-the-state.md

 Most of the examples in this guide show how to use a certain update function to imperatively update a form state.
 However, the later examples that show a full reducer use a different style of updating the state.
 Instead of reacting to certain actions and performing specific updates on the form state we execute the form state update functions every time the reducer is called.
 If used in this way the update function is declarative, not imperative.
 We declare the desired state for the form state based on its own value (or any provided auxiliary state) and the update function will ensure these invariants are kept true.

 Both styles of updates are fully supported (and you will usually use both in an application), but the declarative style is preferred.
 Let us examine how both styles would look like for a simple example.
-Imagine we have to following form shape:
+Imagine we have the following form shape:

 ```typescript
 interface FormValue {